With longtime powers sidelined, NBA playoffs have fresh look

 San Antonio proved last year that a team doesn’t need a megastar to win the title, and plenty of teams are trying to follow the Spurs model.

 Most notable is Atlanta, where the roster was expertly assembled by former Spurs executive Danny Ferry and the coach is Mike Budenholzer, a longtime assistant under San Antonio’s Gregg Popovich.
-The Hawks went 60-22 and claimed a top seed in the East for the first time since 1994 with an absurdly balanced lineup; the five starters averaged between 12 and 17 points a game.
+The Hawks went 60-22 and claimed a top seed in the East for the first time since 1994 with an absurdly balanced lineup; the five starters averaged 12 to 17 points a game.

 Ball movement is now the order of the day, the isolation play largely viewed as a forgettable relic.
 With everyone sharing in this fast-paced style, it’s no longer necessary to have one of the five best players in the game to be a title contender.